 The Company has a number of related party transactions that have been entered into on an arm's length basis, including land or building lease contracts with Ayala Land, an energy distribution agreement with Direct Power Services Inc., and property management agreements with Ayala Property Management Corp.
-The Company has also executed the Fund Management Agreement with the Fund Manager, the Property Management Agreement with the Fund Manager, the Property Management, Contracts of Lease, assignment of tenant contracts, assignment land lease, and a Deed of Exchange for the Property-for-Share Swap Transaction.
+The Company has also executed the Fund Management Agreement with the Fund Manager, the Property Management Agreement with Property Management and the following documents with the Sponsor: a Deed of Assignment, Contracts of Lease, assignment of tenant contracts, assignment land lease, and a Deed of Exchange for the Property-for-Share Swap Transaction.
 However, it has no assurance if the BIR will view these transactions as arm's length on the basis of the Transfer Pricing Guidelines.
 To manage this risk, it has established, in the Manual, a Related Party Transactions Review Committee to evaluate related party transactions to ensure that these transactions are entered into on arm's length terms.
 Related party transactions are subject to review and approval by the appropriate body, as determined by the Board, consistent with the policy contained in the Manual.
 Please see the sections entitled "Directors, Executive Officers and Control Persons - Board Committees" and "Certain Relationships and Related Transactions".